Skip to Content

 Usage

-Wrapper macro for a code block to automatically manage call stack frames.
+Wrapper macro for a code block to automatically manage call stack frames without checking for errors.

 Parameters